leoforfree/cz-customizable/README.md

   "path": "node_modules/cz-customizable"
   }
   ```

-- Optionall step - Override the commit types and scopes:
-  - copy the file `.cz-config-EXAMPLE.js` to the root of your project.
+- the `postinstall` script will automatically create a `.cz-config` in the root of your project.
+It also crates a symlink inside `node_modules/cz-customizable` to point to your config file.
-  - rename the file to `.cz-config.js` and modify the options and scopes as you like.
-  - Now create a symlink to your config file: (I am sorry about this I am working on getting around the `require(../../.cz-config)` in a nice way.
-If you know a better way please let me know.
-I definitelly want to learn how to do this better)
-    - Linux ```ln -nsf ../../.cz-config.js node_modules/cz-customizable/.cz-config.js```
-    - Windows (something like this): ```mklink /D node_modules\cz-customizable\.cz-config.js ..\..\.cz-config.js```

-- you should commit your `.cz-config.js` file to git.
+- you should commit your `.cz-config.js` file to your git.
-* if you don't override, this plugin will use the contents of file `node_modules/cz-customizable/.cz-config-EXAMPLE.js`
+* if you don't provide a config file, this adapter will use the contents of the default file `node_modules/cz-customizable/cz-config-EXAMPLE.js`

 From now on, instead of `git commit` you type `git cz` and let the tool do the work for you.